thisisamardeep/portfolio/aboutme.md

 * Distributed systems
 * Backend Distributed Compute

-Please feel free to get in touch with me at lazyamarblog@gmail.com if you have a topic or question that is of interest or if you have any suggestions for future posts!
+Please feel free to get in touch with me if you have a topic or question that is of interest or if you have any suggestions for future posts!